JyotismoyKalita/DrugDetection-IITG/README.md

 - End-to-end drug detection pipeline
 - Model performs well and generalizes across folds
 - Clear visualizations and evaluation metrics
-- Pipeline is modular and reproducible, and includes a saved model for deployment
+- Pipeline is modular and reproducible, and includes saved model, selector, scaler for deployment

 ## 📊 Final Evaluated Results on Test Set